vmware/power-validated-solutions-for-cloud-foundation/docs/documentation/functions/vsphere-replication/Add-VrmsNetworkAdapter.md

 ## Synopsis

-Adds a second ethernet adapter and configures the required routing for vSphere Replication appliance
+Adds a second ethernet adapter and configures the required routing for vSphere Replication appliance.

 ## Syntax